-- 1. Place the student into another appropriate classroom; - 2.
+- 1. Place the student into another appropriate classroom, - 2.
 Place the student into in-school suspension; - 3.
-Place the student into the District's alternative learning environment in accordance with Policy 5.26-ALTERNATIVE LEARNING ENVIRONMENTS; - 4.
+Place the student into the District's alternative learning environment; - 4.
 Return the student to the class; or - 5.
 Take other appropriate action consistent with the District's student discipline policies and state and federal law.